 The main producing islands are San CristÃ³bal and Santa Cruz; more than 90% of the archipelago’s population lives on these islands.
 As of such, they account for 80% of the archipelago’s coffee.

-All the coffee is organic; it has to be, since the majority of pesticides and agrochemical products were banned by the Ecuadorian government in the Special Law of 1998.
-William tells me that it’s also all hand-picked, and the vast majority is washed processed, with dry processing accounting for the rest.
+William tells me that most of the coffee is also hand-picked, and the vast majority is washed processed, with dry processing accounting for the rest.